DCapella/address-terminal/README.md

 It is an application that can be used to store names with a phone number and email.
 You will be able to view, create, search and even import entries from a CSV.

-Address Terminal was originally wrote in Ruby and I decided I wanted to see if I could change it over to Python.
+Address Terminal was originally written in Ruby and I decided I wanted to see if I could change it over to Python.
 It was a lot of fun seeing how the different languages reacted.

 Users need to be able to affect the entries by: